-According to U.S. intelligence agencies and lengthy indictments brought by Mueller’s team, Russia orchestrated a multipart influence campaign aimed at hurting Clinton’s candidacy, undermining American democracy and helping Trump get elected.
+According to U.S. intelligence agencies and lengthy indictments brought by Mueller’s team, Putin ordered a multipart influence campaign aimed at hurting Clinton’s candidacy, undermining American democracy and helping Trump get elected.

 That effort included the hacking of the Democratic National Committee, Clinton’s campaign and other Democratic groups.
 Russian intelligence officers then coordinated the release of stolen emails and internal documents.

 There were also plenty of people around Trump receptive to Russia’s help, though Mueller’s report ultimately did not find that those contacts amounted to a criminal conspiracy, according to Barr’s summary.

 In the middle of the campaign, Donald Trump Jr. met at Trump Tower with a Russian lawyer thinking he would be getting “dirt” on Clinton.
 Trump Jr. agreed to the meeting, which included Trump son-in-law Jared Kushner and Trump campaign chairman Paul Manafort, despite it being described to him as part of a Russian government effort to help his father.

 TRUMP: “You look at all of the different things, Russia would’ve much rather had Hillary than Donald Trump.
 I can tell you that right now.” — Fox News interview Wednesday.